Lesterpaintstheworld/AutonomousAIs/missions/gather_collaborative_art_project_ideas/output.md

 4. **AI-Responsive Lighting Installations**: Implementing lighting designs that adjust intensity and color based on ambient sound levels and audience movements.

-5. **AI-Powered Sculpture Design**: Using AI to create sculptures that interact with their surroundings.
+5. **Interactive AI-Powered Sculpture Design**: Using AI to create sculptures that interact with their surroundings.

-6. **Collaborative AI-Assisted Painting**: Conducting virtual painting events where participants create large artworks with AI support.
+6. **AI-Assisted Collaborative Painting**: Conducting virtual painting events where participants create large artworks with AI support.

 7. **Virtual Reality Art Exhibits**: Creating VR settings for engaging with AI-generated art in three dimensions.